Bibo, New Mexico

 Bibo is an unincorporated community and census-designated place in Cibola County, New Mexico, United States.
 As of the 2010 census it had a population of 140.

 Bibo is located approximately 13 mi north of Laguna on Route 279 (north of Interstate 40).
-The Bibo Bar and Grill is located in the community.
-The Nextera Energy wind project is also being developed nearby.
 The town was named after the Bibo brothers, who settled in the area in the 1880s.
 Ben Bibo operated a trading post from 1895 to 1920.